totemic-tools/poly_post/README.md

 ```

 Then in any of your desired `config/{config,dev,prod,test}.exs` files
-you can add the following to configure each resource:
+you can configure each resources for your content:

 ```elixir
 config :poly_post, :resources,